Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 Brake Warning Light Illuminates

-If your vehicle is equipped with brake fluid or pressure sensors, it will probably give off an alert if either decreases too low.
-It will do so via either a specific “brake light” indicator or a check engine light.
+If your vehicle is equipped with brake fluid or pressure sensors, it will likely give off an alert if either decreases too low.
+It will do so via either a specific “brake light” indicator or a cautionary engine light.

-If it lights up a brake light indicator, then you at least know which system is having a problem.
-If it only illuminates a check engine light, then you’ll have to use an OBD2 sensor or take it to a shop to diagnose the precise cause.
+If it lights up a brake light indicator, then you at least know which system is having an issue.
+If it only illuminates a check engine light, then you’ll have to use an OBD2 sensor or take it to a shop to diagnose the exact cause.

-You have to remember that the master cylinder is mandatory for your braking system to function.
+You have to remember that the master cylinder is vital for your braking system to function.
 For this reason, be sure to tackle the issue before it leads to something worse.

 Brake Pedal Sinks Or Feels Spongy